Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href=".//Socioeconomic Factors and ACT Scores - Data Driven Analysis & Prediction/" >Socioeconomic Factors and ACT Scores - Data-Driven Analysis & Prediction 🔗</a>
+<a href=".//Socioeconomic Factors and ACT Scores - Data Driven Analysis & Prediction/" >Socioeconomic Factors and ACT Scores: Data-Driven Analysis & Prediction 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> This project is based on the study of inequality of educational opportunity in U.S. high schools.
 Here the focus is on average student performance on the ACT or SAT exams that students take as part of the college application process. </li>